corverroos/replay/README.md

 - Side effects must be limited to activities.
 - The replay framework retries all activities indefinitely until no error is returned.
 - Application logic errors should be returned in the result proto.
-- Run are robust to all types of failure.
+- Runs are robust to all temporary types of failure.
 They continue where they left off.
 - Activities should be idempotent, since they may be called twice for the same invocation.
+- Workflows and activities are defined within a namespace and should be unique in the namespace.
 - Signals is a way for external systems to send data/notifications to a workflow run.
 - Signals is an enum and are workflow and run specific.
 - Signals are consumed in the order they are received.